-JACKSON SCHOOL DISTRICT 151 Don Connor Boulevard Jackson, NJ 08527 (732) 833-4600 FAX (732) 833-4609 Stephen Genco, Superintendent Jackson School District Lead Testing Results and Action Plan March 23, 2017 Our school system is committed to protecting student, teacher, and staff health.
+JACKSON SCHOOL DISTRICT 151 Don Connor Boulevard Jackson, NJ 08527 (732) 833-4600 FAX (732) 833-4609 Stephen Genco, Superintendent Jackson School District Lead Testing Results and Action Plan April 3, 2017 Our school system is committed to protecting student, teacher, and staff health.
 To protect our community and be in compliance with the Department of Education regulations, Jackson Township School District tested our schools' drinking water for lead.
 This testing took place over three testing days in March.
-March 11, 2017 - Jackson Liberty High School, Goetz Middle School, Johnson Elementary School Crawford-Rodriguez Elementary School, Administration Building March 16, 2017 - Rosenauer Elementary School March 19, 2017 - Jackson Memorial High School, McAuliffe Middle School, Switlik Elementary School, Holman Elementary School and Elms Elementary School, Transportation Facility Parents and staff in schools where testing results revealed levels above the state limit are receiving this emailed notification of locations where levels exceeded state limits.
-Full testing results of all locations tested district-wide are available on the Jackson School District website at www.jacksonsd.org.
-Select "Programs and Departments" and "Facilities Department" to view results as they become available.
-As of March 23, only the results from the first two testing dates have been received by the district.
+March 11, 2017 - Jackson Liberty High School, Goetz Middle School, Johnson Elementary School Crawford-Rodriguez Elementary School, Administration Building March 16, 2017 - Rosenauer Elementary School March 19, 2017 - Jackson Memorial High School, McAuliffe Middle School, Switlik Elementary School, Holman Elementary School and Elms Elementary School, Transportation Facility and two remaining water fountains at Jackson Liberty High School that were inoperable during the first day of testing on March 11 and had to be repaired in order to be tested March 19.
+Parents and staff in schools where testing results revealed levels above the state limit are receiving this emailed notification of locations where levels exceeded state limits.
+Full testing results of all locations tested district-wide are available on the Jackson School District website at www.jacksonsd.org on the Mandatory Lead Testing Page.
 For Your Information: